ppant/ppant.github.io/_posts/2020-10-18-data_science_in_iot_fdp.md

 author: Pradeep Pant
 layout: post
 ---
 I have atteneded this online 3-days Faculty Developement Program on [Data Scienece for IoT](https://diot.iiita.ac.in/).

 I have attended to get some research idea for my own PhD in ML and IOT.

-1: Inauguration by Director IIITA
 Session 1: IoT and smart cities: Dr. Vishal Singh, IIIT Lucknow Session 2: Probability and Statistics: Dr. MK Gandhi, MDI Session 3: Getting Data Ready for ML: Dr. Ashutosh Mishra, IIITA